eth-cscs/sarus/doc/config/configuration_reference.rst

 *sarus.json*, which is expected to be a valid `JSON document
 <https://www.json.org/>`_.
 Given the :ref:`privileges
 <requirements-permissions-execution>` that Sarus requires in order to exercise
-its functions the configuration file must satisfy specific :ref:`security requirements <requirements-permissions-security>` about location and ownership.
+its functions, the configuration file must satisfy specific :ref:`security requirements <requirements-permissions-security>` regarding its location and ownership.
 The location for the configuration file can be set at build-time using the ``SYSCONFDIR`` CMake option (see :doc:`/install/installation`).

 Configuration file entries